 In contrast, pathophysiology involves comparing the levels of biochemical compounds to what is perceived as normal.
 It serves as the science behind managing diseased systems and working towards their stabilization through medical interventions and external stimuli.

 How Knowing Pathophysiology Helps You Deal With Diseased Systems Better

 Knowing the pathophysiology is necessary for people in the medical field.
 This field helps in taking care of patients suffering from chronic diseases.
-Knowing the pathophysiology will assist the caretaker in reducing the symptoms of the disease and improve the quality of life of the patient.
+Knowing the pathophysiology will assist the caretaker in reducing the symptoms of the disease and improve the patient’s quality of life.